calvinl/ng-phonegap/README.md

 You can now run the following command:

-    phonegap run ios
+    cordova run ios

-This should fire up your iOS Simulator and display a Phonegap logo.
+This should fire up your iOS Simulator and display a Cordova logo.

 ### Installing Dev Dependencies

-After you've created a PhoneGap project, navigate to the folder and run the following command:
+After you've created a Cordova project, navigate to the folder and run the following command:

     npm install && bower install && grunt build:development